Greetings from the School of Politics and International Relations at Queen Mary, a Russell Group institution.

 As one of our postgraduate students you will be studying in a dynamic and expanding research environment.
 We’ll support your academic development through a set of workshops on key skills such as research essay and dissertation writing.
 Situated in London, you will also have the benefit of attending special seminars and events that bring the policy making world into direct contact with the academic world.
 I warmly invite you to apply to our Masters or Research programmes and I look forward to hearing from you.

 We offer a range of study modes to suit almost all schedules, from distance learning to campus based teaching, as well as full and part time options.
-In addition to a stimulating selection of modules, we offer shorter versions of our programmes that will give you a Postgraduate Diploma (two semesters full-time, four semesters part-time) or a Postgraduate Certificate (one semester full-time).
+In addition to a stimulating selection of modules, we offer shorter versions of our programmes that will give you a Postgraduate Diploma (two semesters full-time, four semesters part-time).

 QMUL is a member of the Russell Group, which represents 24 leading UK universities committed to maintaining the very best research, an outstanding teaching and learning experience and unrivalled links with business and the public sector.